solita/solita.github.com/_posts/2018-05-02-Black-Hat-Programming.md

 work
 ```

 Awesome!
-The Python script hides and abstracts away the hideous details of uploading and executing commands on the remote server and we can concentracte to advance our nefarious purposes.
+The Python script hides and abstracts away the hideous details of uploading and executing commands on the remote server and we can concentrate on advancing our nefarious purposes.

 ## Further material